gofilipa/orals/reading_notes.md

     - He clarifies that there is a difference between editorial/archival projects (which treat text as information) and hermeneutic/analytical projects that treat the reading process and interpretation (treat text as recursive aesthetic elements).
 Though our current tools, SGML/TEI, serve informational purposes, McGann is excited about the potential of XML (TEI, SGML).
 Hypertext exists before the web.
 We need tools that function as prosthetic extensions.
     - SGML cannot capture poetics, “the recursive patterns that constitute an essential… feature of poetry” (172).

-Singer, Kate. “(Digital Close Reading: TEI for Teaching Poetic Vocabularies)[https://jitp.commons.gc.cuny.edu/digital-close-reading-tei-for-teaching-poetic-vocabularies/].” *The Journal of Interactive Technology and Pedagogy* 3, May 15, 2013.
+Singer, Kate. “[Digital Close Reading: TEI for Teaching Poetic Vocabularies](https://jitp.commons.gc.cuny.edu/digital-close-reading-tei-for-teaching-poetic-vocabularies/).” *The Journal of Interactive Technology and Pedagogy* 3, May 15, 2013.
+- Uses encoding as a method of teaching close reading in the English classroom.
+“The painstaking process of selecting bits of text and wrapping them with tags reframed reading as slow, iterative, and filled with formal choices."
+- Encoding brings us to rethink our strategies/tools for close reading:
+    - “Their decisions about which structures and information to tag very much determine what they value in a document—or at least what should be preserved and codified for other readers.”
+    - “Since TEI is, at heart, an analytical and descriptive language for the humanities, it might encourage us to rethink which labels, categories, and values are essential in contemporary literary criticism and which terms may be unhelpfully ideological in our efforts to analyze literary texts.”

 Caughie, Emily Datskou and Rebecca Parker, “Storm Clouds on the Horizon: Feminist Ontologies and the Problem of Gender,” *Feminist Modernist Studies*, 1:3, 230-242, 2018.
 Web.
 - This is an application of McGann’s comments about incommensurability.
 The TEI won’t allow them to assign multiple genders to one identity, in order to mark a mid-text gender shift.